 Pick Suitable Materials

-Check on manufacturer specifications to ensure you get a tile that is approved for pools and will stand up to the water, chemicals, and wear that comes with a pool.
+Read the manufacturer's specifications to ensure the tile is approved for pools and can withstand water, chemicals, and daily wear that comes with a pool.

 The First and Last Day of Pool Season